Orbit Parametrizations for K3 Surfaces: Doubly-doubly symmetric penteracts: 2 (x) Sym2(2) (x) Sym2(2)

 \section{Doubly-doubly symmetric penteracts: \texorpdfstring{$2 \otimes \Sym^2(2) \otimes \Sym^2(2)$}{2 (x) Sym2(2) (x) Sym2(2)}}

 Suppose we have a penteract $A$ that is symmetric in the second and third coordinates, and also in the last two coordinates.
-Then we may use the theorems from \S \ref{sec:penteracts} and \ref{sec:2sympent} to study the associated orbit problem:
+Then we may use the theorems from \S\S \ref{sec:penteracts} and \ref{sec:2sympent} to study the associated orbit problem.
+We prove that the general orbits of such tensors correspond to certain K3 surfaces with Picard rank at least $12$ over $\fdbar$:

 \begin{theorem} Let $V = V_1 \otimes \Sym^2 V_2\otimes\Sym^2 V_3$ for 2-dimensional $\fd$-vector spaces $V_1$, $V_2$, $V_3$.
 Let $G'$ be the group $\GL(V_1) \times \GL(V_2) \times \GL(V_3)$, and let $G$ be the quotient of $G'$ by the kernel of the multiplication map $\Gm \times \Gm \times \Gm \to \Gm$ given by $(\gamma_1, \gamma_2, \gamma_3) \mapsto \gamma_1 \gamma_2^2 \gamma_3^2$.
 Let $\Lambda$ be the lattice whose Gram matrix is